-The Dewar’s World of Whisky museum is unlike anything I’ve seen at any other distillery.
-It starts with a video in one of the plushest cinema rooms you’ll see in any tourist facility and then releases you into an atmospheric walk through the history of Dewar & Sons.
-There are old advertisements to peruse, cabinets of retro bottle designs to admire and time capsules inserted in the floor which give an impression of the length of time since the birth of this brand.
-Probably the highlight for me was the Library.
-A grand room done up to look like a period office or study, complete with shelves full of encyclopedia brittanica volumes and various other tomes.
-On the desk there’s plans for Aberfeldy distillery and an enticing looking decanter filled with glittering, golden liquid… Alas it was fixed shut (of course I checked!).
-You are free to walk through the museum and explore at your own pace and you really can go as in depth as you like.
-Each drawer in the study reveals more information to take in.
-Then, once you are satisfied you exit into a well designed cafe and shop area complete with whisky bar.
+The World of Whisky museum is like nothing I’ve seen at any other distillery.
+It begins with a video in one of the plushest cinema rooms I’ve seen in any tourist facility.
+Guests are then escorted into an atmospherically lit shrine to the history of Dewar & Sons.
+There are old advertisements to peruse, cabinets full of classic bottles to admire and time capsules inserted in the floor that show the length of time this brand has been active.
+The crowning glory, however, is the Library.
+This room is arranged like a grand study, with bookshelves weighted down by copious volumes of encyclopedia Brittanica and various other sizeable tomes.
+On the antique desk, sketches and blueprints for Aberfeldy distillery were scattered and an enticing decanter full of a rich golden liquid drew the eye.
+Alas, this was merely a prop, fixed shut at the lid (of course I checked!).
+Each drawer opened revealed more documents and detailed information to take in.
+Then, once my curiosity was satisfied, I exited into the extremely welcoming cafe and shop area, which comes complete with a whisky bar.